eficode-academy/k8s-is-easy-talk/slides.md

 ---

-# Cloud Native Scheduling Makes Things easy
+# Kubernetes makes (Cloud Native) scheduling easy:

-We can schedule all the things we need: containers, networking, infrastructure and more!
+Using the Kubernetes control-plane we can automate the scheduling, configuration and lifecycle of our containers, networking, infrastructure and more!

 Imagine doing everything I just showed you manually!

-The questions is how much do we want to automate?
+We can even use Kubernetes to schedule and control resources external to the cluster using things like `Crossplane`!

 ---